richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Visualization and Dashboards with Excel and Cognos/README.md

 # Data Visualization and Dashboards with Excel and Cognos

 ## Title: Sales and Services Dashboard

-This course tells you how to visualize the data, to make the interactive dashboards and to generate the reports within the data visualization tools.

-This repository contains turning raw operational and sales data into interactive dashboards.
+**Data Visualization and Dashboards with Excel and Cognos** contains turning raw operational and sales data into interactive dashboards.
 This course is completed in April 2025

 The project demonstrates the ability to select the right visual elements and to tell a clear data story on both spreadsheet and enterprise business intelligence (BI) softwares.